blahblahblah-/goodservice/README.md

 npm install -g yarn
 ```

 Next, you'll need to sign up for a developer account with the MTA.
 To do so, go to [https://datamine.mta.info](https://datamine.mta.info).
-You'll get an API key.
+You'll get an API key and set it as `MTA_KEY` env variable.

 Finally, you'll need to download the current static schedules from the MTA.
 Go to [https://web.mta.info/developers/developer-data-terms.html](https://web.mta.info/developers/developer-data-terms.html), agree to the terms, and then download the data for New York City Transit.
 (Ctrl+F for "GTFS".)
 Put this into the `import` folder and unzip it.